Migration guide - step-by-step instructions

 - Make sure this triggers a new production deploy.

-- To avoid confusion, we recommend deleting the temporary private extension and temporary site you set up for your migration branch.
-You will need to uninstall the extension from any sites that you tested it with before you can delete the extension and the site.
+- To avoid confusion, we recommend deleting the temporary private extension and temporary project you set up for your migration branch.
+You will need to uninstall the extension from any projects that you tested it with before you can delete the extension and the project.

 Contact us for support